manticoresoftware/manticoresearch-php/docs/indices.md

 Settings
 ========
-Return a report with index's current settings.
+Returns a report with the index's current settings.

-Expects `index` name.
+Expects the `index` name.

         $params = [